 Have you ever been to the doctor and been confronted with a treatment you knew nothing about and an explanation that left you just as confused?
 How do you decide which treatment is best for you?
 What are a treatment’s harms, benefits and objectives?
-If you have ever struggled with any of these questions, please consider visiting the Cochrane Collaboration’s Library (www.thecochranelibrary.org).
+If you have ever struggled with any of these questions, please consider visiting the Cochrane Library.

-A systematic review is the detailed summary of these results and attempts to provide the answer to the initial question.
-Is the treatment helpful, harmful, or are the results inconclusive indicating that more high quality research is necessary?
-Cochrane systematic reviews take the guess-work out of making well informed decisions about healthcare by striving to provide the most reliable and relevant source of evidence on which to base these decisions.
+A systematic review is a detailed summary of these results and attempts to provide the answer to the initial question.
+Is the treatment helpful, or harmful, or are the results inconclusive indicating that more high-quality research is necessary?
+Cochrane’s systematic reviews take the guesswork out of making well-informed decisions about healthcare by striving to provide the most reliable and relevant source of evidence on which to base these decisions.

 Full reviews can be quite lengthy and technical for a layperson.
-To alleviate this problem, the Cochrane Collaboration has recently launched a free, easy to navigate website, Cochrane Summaries (http://summaries.cochrane.org) which highlights plain language summaries and also has access to abstracts.
-An abstract is a shortened version of a review which still contains a certain amount of medical terminology and technical information on how the review was conducted.
-A plain language summary, on the other hand, is a condensed version of a review written in easily comprehensible language.
-It includes the findings on benefits and harms of the treatment in question as well as any limitations of the review and studies it includes.
-To make things even easier for the user, all plain language summaries and abstracts on this site have a built in glossary that automatically highlights and defines technical terms and medical jargon as you pass your cursor over the word.
+To alleviate this problem, the Cochrane Collaboration has recently launched a free, easy-to-navigate website, Cochrane Summaries which highlights plain language summaries and also has access to abstracts.
+An abstract is a shortened version of a review that still contains a certain amount of medical terminology and technical information on how the review was conducted.
+A plain-language summary, on the other hand, is a condensed version of a review written in easily comprehensible language.
+It includes the findings on the benefits and harms of the treatment in question as well as any limitations of the review and studies it includes.
+To make things even easier for the user, all plain language summaries and abstracts on this site have a built-in glossary that automatically highlights and defines technical terms and medical jargon as you pass your cursor over the word.

 Abstracts and plain language summaries are available to everyone for free in English.
 Most are also available in French, with a growing number in Croatian, Portuguese, Simplified Chinese and Spanish.
-Simply click on the appropriate tab at http://summaries.cochrane.org for translations.
+Simply click on the appropriate tab at Cochrane Summaries for translations.